 Do You Leave the Fat Cap on Brisket?

-For this Beef Brisket recipe, I leave the fat cap on when cooking.
+For this beef brisket recipe, I leave the fat cap on when cooking.
 This helps with a couple things: 1) adds rich flavor, and 2) keeps the meat moist.

-However, if you want to reduce the amount of fat, before serving brisket you can refrigerate it overnight.
+However, if you want to reduce the amount of fat, once the brisket is cooked, you can refrigerate it overnight before serving.
 Quite a bit of fat solidifies at the top, which is easy to remove if you want.
-This step is optional; it bears noting that some people consider the fat a delicacy.

 What to Make with Leftover Brisket

-Add veggies and make it into soup!
+- Add veggies and make it into soup!

 What Do I Serve with Brisket?